intel/fpga-partial-reconfig/tutorials/agilex_pcie_devkit_blinking_led/README.md

 # Agilex Blinking LED Partial Reconfiguration Tutorial for the Agilex F-Series FPGA Development Kit

-This readme file accompanies the Agilex Blinking LED Partial Reconfiguration Tutorial for the Agilex GX FPGA Development Kit.
+This readme file accompanies the Agilex Blinking LED Partial Reconfiguration Tutorial for the Agilex F-Series FPGA Development Kit.
 This directory contains the design files for the traditional PR tutorial.
-This version of the design has been verified using Quartus Prime Pro v20.3.
+This version of the design has been verified using Quartus Prime Pro v21.1.

 This readme file contains the following information: